cchitsiang/awesome-stars/topics.md

 ## electron

+- [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Language Model) that allows you to control your computer using natural language.
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
-Support deepseek-r1
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
 Design directly in your live React app and publish your changes to code.
-- [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
+- [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [ai-shifu/ChatALL](https://github.com/ai-shifu/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 - [ahmed3520/lam-store](https://github.com/ahmed3520/lam-store) - Lam-store App is a desktop app that allows users to perform tasks through a centralized chat interface.
 It supports apps developed in any language and uses Node child processes to communicate with the
 - [ohmplatform/FreedomGPT](https://github.com/ohmplatform/FreedomGPT) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface
 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and r
 - [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
-- [opensumi/core](https://github.com/opensumi/core) - 🚀  A framework helps you quickly build AI Native IDE products.
+- [opensumi/core](https://github.com/opensumi/core) - A framework helps you quickly build AI Native IDE products.
+MCP Client, supports Model Context Protocol (MCP) tools via MCP server.
 - [purocean/yn](https://github.com/purocean/yn) - A highly extensible Markdown editor.
 Version control, AI Copilot, mind map, documents encryption, code snippet running, integrated terminal, chart embedding, HTML applets, Reveal.js, plug-in, and macr
 - [ciderapp/Cider](https://github.com/ciderapp/Cider) - 🎵  Source code for Cider 1
 - [thanhlmm/refi-app](https://github.com/thanhlmm/refi-app) - A tool to make interacting with Firestore less painful